-- Coverage Options.
+- 1. Coverage Options.
 Eligible employees may select coverage under any one of the dental plans offered by the Employer, including health maintenance organization plans, the State Dental Plan, or other dental plans.
 Coverage offered through health maintenance organization plans is subject to change during the life of this Agreement upon action of the health maintenance organization and approval of the Employer after consultation with the Joint Labor/Management Committee on Health Plans.
 However, actuarial reductions in the level of HMO coverages effective during the term of this Agreement, including increases in copayments, require approval of the Joint Labor/Management Committee on Health Plans.
 Coverage offered through the State Dental Plan is determined by Section 6B2. - 2.
 Coverage Under the State Dental Plan.
 The State Dental Plan will provide the following coverage: - a.
 Copayments.
-Effective January 1, 2010, the State Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
+Effective January 1, 2014, the State Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
 Higher out-of-pocket costs apply to services obtained from dental care providers not in the State Dental Plan network.
 Services provided through the State Dental Plan are subject to the State Dental Plan's managed care procedures and principles, including standards of dental necessity and appropriate practice.
 The plan shall cover general cleaning two (2) times per plan year and special cleanings (root or deep cleaning) as prescribed by the dentist.

-Service In-Network Out-of-Network Diagnostic/Preventive 100% 50% after deductible Fillings 60% after deductible 50% after deductible Endodontics 60% after deductible 50% after deductible Periodontics 60% after deductible 50% after deductible Oral Surgery 60% after deductible 50% after deductible Crowns 60% after deductible 50% after deductible Prosthetics 50% after deductible 50% after deductible Prosthetic Repairs 50% after deductible 50% after deductible Orthodontics 50% after deductible 50% after deductible b.
+Service In-Network Out-of-Network Diagnostic/Preventive 100% 50% after deductible Fillings 60% after deductible 50% after deductible

+Service In-Network Out-of-Network Endodontics 60% after deductible 50% after deductible Periodontics 60% after deductible 50% after deductible Oral Surgery 60% after deductible 50% after deductible Crowns 60% after deductible 50% after deductible Prosthetics 50% after deductible 50% after deductible Prosthetic Repairs 50% after deductible 50% after deductible Orthodontics 50% after deductible 50% after deductible

+^{}Please refer to your certificate of coverage for information regarding age limitations for dependent orthodontic care.

+- b.
 Deductible.
 An annual deductible of fifty dollars (\$50) per person and one hundred fifty dollars (\$150) per family applies to State Dental Plan non-preventive services received from in-network providers.
 An annual deductible of one hundred twenty-five dollars (\$125) per person applies to State Dental Plan services received from out of network providers.
-The deductible must be satisfied before coverage begins.
+The deductible must be satisfied before coverage begins. - c.

-Please refer to your certificate of coverage for information regarding age limitations for dependent orthodontic care.

-- c.
 Annual maximums.
-State Dental Plan coverage is subject to a one thousand dollar (\$1,000) annual maximum benefit payable (excluding orthodontia) per person.
+State Dental Plan coverage is subject to a one thousand five hundred dollar (\$1,500) annual maximum benefit payable (excluding orthodontia) per person.
 "Annual" means per insurance year. - d.
 Orthodontia lifetime maximum.
 Orthodontia benefits are available to eligible dependent children ages 8 through 18 subject to a two thousand four hundred dollar (\$2,400) lifetime maximum benefit.